ChrisReed0114/OSS-Repo/labs/lab03/lab03.md

 <img src="GitStats.png" width = "500" height = "500">

 Some start differnces between what I found on GitHub and what the GitStats showed was that Git Stats said there was 4 authors while GitHub only has 2 contributors.
 Another big difference is just the neumber of lines, GitHub says there is onlt about 11,000 while GitStats says about 14,000.
+Outside of these differences, everything else seems to be reporting the same.

 #### Gource